oscar9214/rule-of-thumb/README.md

 # Rule of thumb

+Key aspects:
-This was developed using Vuejs and SASS.
-All the data is retrieved from a json object, and then it's persisted on the browser's localstorage to keep and retrieve the app state after refreshing.
+- This was developed using Vuejs and SASS.
+- All the data is retrieved from a json object, and then it's persisted on the browser's localstorage to keep and retrieve the app state after refreshing.
+- The site is responsive

 You can see the project running in this url: https://oscar9214.github.io/rule-of-thumb/